Age on Other Planets Calculator

 We don’t care what they say, Pluto.
 You will always be a planet in our hearts 💕

 Nevertheless, Pluto would probably not be a great place to live.
 There’s a good reason why it was reclassified as a dwarf planet in 2006.
-Tiny by space standards, it’s little more than an ice-covered rock floating at the outskirts of our solar system.
+Tiny by space standards, it’s little more than an ice-covered rock floating on the outskirts of our solar system.
 On average, Pluto's temperature is -387 °F / -232 °C – way too low for our liking!
 Interestingly, it gains atmosphere periodically.
 When its orbit takes it a bit closer to the Sun, the ice caps thaw a little bit – enough to free some hydrogen, which creates a thin layer covering the surface.

 Milestones on other planets

 Now that you know what your age would be on the other planets, you’re probably curious about “real life” implications.
-So, when would you celebrate the important milestones if you were not on the Earth?
+So, when would you celebrate the important milestones if you were not on Earth?
 Take a look at this short table and find out!

 Average baby learning to walk